 Prophet Muhammad is the messenger of Islam and is thus the last in the sequence of great religious world-prophets.

 The acceptance of Islam and the path of the Muslims by a member of an older religion thus means as little rejection of his former religion, as for instance, the acceptance of Buddha’s teachings meant the rejection of Hinduism to the Indian co-nationals of Buddha.
 It was only later that schools of thought within Hinduism rejected the Buddhist way as heretical.
 The differences between religions are man-made.
-The unity is divine.
+Unity is divine.
 The teachings of the Holy Qur’an stress this basic unity.
 To witness it means acceptance of a spiritual fact which is common to all men and women.

 The spirit of human brotherhood under the all-encompassing divine fatherhood is much stressed in Islam and not hampered by concepts of racialism or sectarianism, be it of linguistic, historic-traditionalistic, or even dogmatic nature.

 This concept of divine fatherly love, however, includes also the motherly aspect of Divine love, as the two principal epithets of God indicate” Al-Rahman – Al-Rahim, both being derived from the Arabic root /r h m/.
-The symbolic meaning of this root equals Goethe’s Das Ewing-Weibliche Zieht uns hinan, whilst its primary meaning is womb.
+The symbolic meaning of this root equals Goethe’s Das Ewing-Weibliche Zieht uns hinan, whilst its primary meaning is the womb.

 In this spirit, the Church of Hagia Sophia at Constantinople has been made the principal source from which the great Muslim architects in the Near East took their inspiration when building mosques like that of Sultan Ahmad or Muhammad Fatih at Istanbul.

 In this spirit the prophet gave these unforgettable words to his followers: